AESTHET1C/EWMC-Firmware/Documentation/Style Guide and Standards.md

 + Unsigned types should be used if the variable cannot logically take a negative value.
 + Explicit data types (such as ```uint8_t```) should be used if the bit width is critical.
 	+ If the value in question would be written on paper in base 2 or 16, these types should be used.
+		+ An exception can be made if the value is used to mask a value of a non-explicit type.
 	+ Absolute pointers should always use unsigned explicit data types.
 + Enumerations should be used whenever they make sense.
-This includes where there are only two states.
+	+ If only two states exist, an enumeration should still be used unless the value is a boolean.
+		+ For example, "Motor_Direction" should be an enumeration, and "Motor_Enabled" a boolean.
+		  This enumeration might be avoided by changing "Motor_Direction" to "Motor_Forward".
+		  However, using a boolean in this case implies a different usage, and should therefore not be changed.

 #Documentation and Comments